rouaida3/Lasagnia/README.md

 # Lasagna - Image Steganography
-“Lasagnia” is a metaphor for our system — multiple layers of security, disguise, and encryption baked into one seamless solution.”
+“Lasagna” is a metaphor for our system — multiple layers of security, disguise, and encryption baked into one seamless solution.”

 Lasagna is a modern, playful, and secure web-based tool that lets users hide secret messages inside images using multi-layered steganography techniques—just like the layers of a delicious lasagna.
 It's designed with both simplicity and style in mind, making encryption fun and accessible for everyone.